-Amazon’s new grocery stores have automated checkout — patrons just walk out with their goods and sensors send their shopping list off for automatic processing and payment through Amazon.com.
+Amazon’s Go grocery stores — and there are now 43 of them across the country — have automated checkout.
+Patrons just walk out with their goods and sensors send their shopping list off for automatic processing and payment through Amazon.com.
 But there are human beings working in the stores, offering customer service and checking IDs for people purchasing beer.
 Amazon is being cagey about the details, but it seems that an Amazon Go store needs hundreds of cameras and a couple of people.

 Walmart, which has been plagued by store-level problems for years, has brought in a fleet of robots to scan shelves and head off problems.
 Out of stock items, inaccurate labels, items on the wrong shelves, and other stocking mistakes cost retailers like Walmart a lot of money and irritate shoppers.
 The robots’ makers claim that they can scan shelves and alert humans to errors three times as well as people can.
 The human beings still have to fix the errors, but they don’t have to wander around looking at the shelves any more.

 Target, Lowe’s, and many other retail shops are also trying out robots and various kinds of automation.
 Retail robots now lead shoppers to the correct aisle for products, greet shoppers, and check them out.